-Villanen's neck patients are referred to Oral and Maxillofacial Radiology Center Pantomo Oy for imaging with Planmeca ProMax° 3D, and the images are interpreted by radiologist Raija Mikkonen at medical center Terveystalo.
-"We have cooperated with Raija for years, says Villanen.
+Villanen's neck patients are referred to Oral and Maxillofacial Radiology Centre Pantomo Oy for imaging with Planmeca ProMax® 3D, and the images are interpreted by Radiologist Raija Mikkonen at Terveystalo medical centre.
+"We have cooperated with Raija for years," says Villanen.

 In most cases, CBCT imaging is done to support MRI imaging, since the methods complement each other.
-In some cases, however, a CBCT scan is all that is needed: "It does not provide an insight to soft tissues, but if the image is sufficient to provide an answer to the current question, other methods are
+In some cases, however, a CBCT scan is all that is needed: "It does not provide an insight into soft tissues, but if the image is sufficient to provide an answer to the current question, other methods are not needed."

 Conversely, bony structures do not show up well in MRI images, and small bones can be easily confused with scar tissue.
-"In a CBCT image, even small changes in the bone are plainly visible, describes Mikkonen.
+"In a CBCT image, even small changes in the bone are plainly visible", describes Mikkonen.